• About TTT

 2. Celebrate Oktoberfest

-This annual event begins on the first Friday in November and continues for ten days.
-Open rain or shine, this event is the perfect place to enjoy funnel cakes, potato pancakes, sausage on a stick, and a large Biergarten you don’t want to miss.
+This annual event begins on the first Friday in November and lasts ten days.
+Open rain or shine, it is the perfect place to enjoy funnel cakes, potato pancakes, sausage on a stick, and a large Biergarten.

 If you want to get in the Halloween spirit, a ghost tour might be for you.
-Granbury Ghost and Legends Tour was named by Frommer’s Travel Guides as one of the seven best ghost tours in the country.
+Frommer’s Travel Guides named the Granbury Ghost and Legends Tour as one of the seven best ghost tours in the country.

 The tour guide, dressed in Civil War costumes, takes guests around Granbury’s Historic Square, where they will encounter the Lady in Red, the Faceless Girl, and Indian Joe.